PlasmaGlow Fire & Ice LED Mud Flap Lights Customer Reviews

 Show off your ride’s unbeatable style by outfitting your rig with PlasmaGlow Fire & Ice LED Mud Flap Lights.
 One of the quickest and easiest ways to dress up your truck or SUV, Fire & Ice LED mud flap lights include both red and white LEDs that light up with your running lights, brake lights, turn signals and reverse lights.

 The PlasmaGlow Fire and Ice LED Mud Flap Lights include two 8” light bars that attach to your existing mud flaps, adding great style to your ride while also improving visibility.
 Plus, the PlasmaGlow Fire & Ice Mud LED lights are a breeze to install.
-They come with a 4-pin trailer plug adapter, or, if you have the PlasmaGlow Fire & Ice Tailgate Bar, you can use the included splitter.
+They come with a 4-pin trailer plug adapter for easy installation.
 What’s more, PlasmaGlow backs your Fire & Ice Mud Flap Lights with a Lifetime Warranty.

 Reviewed by Jason L (Lathrop, MO) Reviewed for a 2010 Ford F-350 — Oct 10, 2012 10:01 PM